-Here children represent quantities with markers as a story, told in words, alters the quantity.
+Here children represent quantities with markers as a story, told in words.
+Each child follows along using counters and a workspace.
 I cut 9″ x 12″ black construction paper in half and put those 9″ x 6″ rectangles in a box near where I conduct group time.
 The box is labeled “workspaces”.
 I can easily pull them out and offer one to each child for the Bowl Game, too.
 The counters you already may have seen on the Mathematics Materials page here.
 I do a unique work problem with unique materials about once every two or three weeks.

 Eyes in the Dark

 Of all the word problems I have made up, this is my favorite.
 I buy a hundred of those plastic google eyes you can get at fabric stores.
 I keep a bunch of them at the group time site in a small box.
 The 20 portion cups are in another handy box.
 (I like not having to get up to get things when some great idea emerges from the children.)
 For this word problem I give each child a cup of eyes and a black workspace.

 “I didn’t want to tell you this story, because I was afraid you would be scared.
 Maybe as scared as I was.
 So, I won’t say anymore about it.
 It might be too scary for you.